-In order to perform the identity verification, the user must use his own terminal, through the application of the company he wants to authenticate with and which integrates the ShareID solution - or after being redirected to a ShareID page on the web version of our solution.
+To perform the identity verification, the user must use his own termina, through the application of the company he wants to authenticate with and which integrates the ShareID solution - or after being redirected to a ShareID page on the web version of our solution.
 However, no terminal information is processed or saved by ShareID.

-To securely verify your identity, ShareID goes through an initial automatic verification by computer vision algorithms to issue an opinion, and then by a human operator to issue a final verdict in accordance with the french regulatory requirements for remote identity verification.
+To securely verify your identity, ShareID goes through an initial automatic verification by computer vision algorithms to issue an opinion, and then by a human operator to issue a final verdict by the French regulatory requirements for remote identity verification.
 These algorithms are trained on real and fake data sets.
 However, no use of your biometric data will occur outside of the identity verification phase.
 Also, no personal data that can be traced back to the user is stored in this log.

 Finally, ShareID may act as a subcontractor for service providers.
 In this case, the transmission of users' personal data is motivated by the performance of its contracts, in accordance with Article 6, paragraph 1, point b of the GDPR.

 When a user intends to authenticate himself with a service provider, the data available on the identity document provided by the user can be transmitted to the business after the user’s consent.
-In General, the informations below are required by the business :
+In general, the information below is required by the business:

 No personal data collected will be transmitted to commercial actors without your consent.

-Only persons authorised to access personal data and who have received the necessary training in the protection of personal data, have access to the processing of such data for remote identity verification.
+Only persons authorized to access personal data and who have received the necessary training in the protection of personal data have access to the processing of such data for remote identity verification.

-In the case of assistance sent via the contact form, only persons authorised to access personal data have access to the processing of such data.
+In the case of assistance sent via the contact form, only persons authorized to access personal data have access to the processing of such data.

 All our servers on which your data is stored and those of the service providers used to exchange and store this data are located in Europe.
-However, in the event that a transfer of data would take place in a third country, ShareID undertakes and ensures that the necessary data protection measures are put in place and comply with the provisions of the GDPR and Data Processing, Data Files and Individual Liberties Act.
+However, if a transfer of data would take place in a third country, ShareID undertakes and ensures that the necessary data protection measures are put in place and comply with the provisions of the GDPR and Data Processing, Data Files, and Individual Liberties Act.

-In accordance with Article 32 of the GDPR, ShareID commits to "implement all appropriate technical and organisational measures to ensure a level of security appropriate to the risk".
+In accordance with Article 32 of the GDPR, ShareID commits to "implement all appropriate technical and organizational measures to ensure a level of security appropriate to the risk".

 In doing so, ShareID does not make any copy of documents and media that may contain personal data entrusted to it other than in the strict context of the execution of its customer contracts.
 Unless otherwise stipulated in the customer contract, ShareID will not use or exploit documents and media that may contain personal data for purposes other than those specified in the contract.

-ShareID takes all measures to prevent any breach of personal data, including unauthorised access, destruction, loss, alteration, unauthorised disclosure, or misuse of personal data.
+ShareID takes all measures to prevent any breach of personal data, including unauthorized access, destruction, loss, alteration, unauthorized disclosure, or misuse of personal data.
 Your personal data is stored on our servers and is subject to strict protection.

 ShareID implements all measures to ensure that the system it deploys at its customers' premises and the data processed are protected against external intrusions.

-In case of subcontracting, ShareID undertakes to ensure that its subcontractor, whatever its nature, presents the same sufficient guarantees as to the appropriate technical and organisational implementation so as to meet the requirements of the European Data Protection Regulation.
-If the subcontractor does not fulfil its data protection obligations, ShareID shall remain fully liable to the Controller for the performance by the other subcontractor of its obligations.
+In the case of subcontracting, ShareID ensures that its subcontractor, whatever its nature, presents the same sufficient guarantees as to the appropriate technical and organizational implementation to meet the requirements of the European Data Protection Regulation.
+If the subcontractor does not fulfill its data protection obligations, ShareID shall remain fully liable to the Controller for the performance by the other subcontractor of its obligations.